emre/lighthive/docs/helpers.rst

 Getting account history
 -----------------------------------

-With this method, you can traverse entire history of a STEEM account.
+With this method, you can traverse entire history of a HIVE account.

 .. function:: history(self, account=None, limit=1000, filter=None, exclude=None,
                         order="desc", only_operation_data=True,